About Centering Possibility In Black Education

 ARTICLES

-Warren, C. A. & Wood, D. (In Press).
+Warren, C. A. & Wood, D. (2023).
 Rupturing the Black-White binary: Critical race theory, mourning and pathways to racial justice.
 Philosophy and Theory in Higher Education

 Legette, K. B., Rogers, L. O., & Warren, C. A. (2022).
 Humanizing student–teacher relationships for black children: Implications for teachers’ social–emotional training.
 Urban Education, 57(2), 278-288.